InBlast/NarrativeDocumentation/README.md

 # Narrative Pro Documentation by InBlast
-This is my try to provide a comprehensive documentation for Narrative, based on experience and reading sessions of the C++ code.
+This is my try to provide a comprehensive documentation for Narrative Pro, based on experience and reading sessions of the C++ code.
 It is **NOT** an official documentation ([Link to official documentation](https://docs.narrativetools.io/)).
 This documentation is not exhaustive and might contain mistakes, please be aware of that.
 I encourage you to analyse as much as you can the demo provided in the plugin files, and to test by yourself.
-This documentation has been written with usage in blueprint in mind, for game designers : it doesn't details how the C++ part works or how
+This documentation has been written with usage in blueprint in mind, for game designers : it doesn't details how the C++ part works, only what a game designer needs to know to work in BP with Narrative Pro.

-If you find any mistake, or if you would like to add something, please contact me on the Reubs Discord server.

 Use the table of content to navigate between the different sections :
 <img src="https://github.com/user-attachments/assets/f13273f3-c958-4c2a-b901-f41e726c6d46" width="200">

 I highly advise to not directly use any class provided by Narrative.
 Subclass it first in BP (your BP_MasterClassName), then subclass this created master class to create the multiple versions of what you will use in your game.
 This way you can easily update Narrative Pro.
 If you need to do modifications in the plugin C++ code, please keep in mind that you will need to remake them in case of Narrative update.

 I use screenshots from the Narrative Pro open world demo as much as I can, so you can also check the same files by yourself.

+If you find any mistake, or if you would like to add something, please contact me on the Reubs Discord server.

 ## Video Tutorials
 [Video tutorials by Primal](https://www.youtube.com/@wonderscapecreations/playlists)